 We are exposed to certain market risks in the ordinary course of our business.
-Our primary exposure includes changes in interest rates because certain borrowings bear interest at floating rates based on LIBOR or SOFR, as applicable, plus a specified margin.
+Our primary exposure includes changes in interest rates because certain borrowings bear interest at floating rates based on SOFR, as applicable, plus a specified margin.
 We sometimes manage our interest rate exposure on floating-rate debt by entering into derivative instruments to hedge all or a portion of our interest rate exposure in certain debt facilities.
 We do not enter into any derivative instruments for trading or speculative purposes.
 Changes in economic conditions could result in higher interest rates, thereby increasing our interest expense and operating expenses and reducing funds available for capital investments, operations and other purposes.
-A hypothetical 10% increase in our interest rates on our variable rate debt facilities would have increased our interest expense by \$11.7 million and \$6.0 million for the year ended December 31, 2023 and 2022, respectively.
+A hypothetical 10% increase in our interest rates on our variable rate debt facilities would have increased our interest expense by \$14.8 million and \$11.7 million for the year ended December 31, 2024 and 2023, respectively.